amand33p/profile-store/README.md

 #### Server:

-Note: Make sure that you have 'nodemon' installed globally.
+Note: Make sure that you have installed 'nodemon' as global package.

 ```
 cd server